openjdk/playground/README.md

 - [doc/building.md](doc/building.md) (markdown version)

-See <https://openjdk.java.net/> for more information about the OpenJDK Community and the JDK.
+See <https://openjdk.java.net/> for more information about the wonderful OpenJDK Community and the amazing JDK.